Chuck McGill: Season 2

-Howard assigns Ernesto to care for Chuck.
 As the Sandpiper case grows, HHM brings in Davis & Main to assist.
 D&M hires Jimmy as an associate due to his familiarity with the case and rapport with the clients.
+Wanting to "bear witness" to his brother's work ethic, Chuck begins more frequently fighting his EHS to join in meetings, to Jimmy's discomfort.

-Chuck becomes suspicious after Jimmy uses questionable tactics to obtain new plaintiffs.
-Jimmy produces a television ad to reach even more potential plaintiffs and airs it without approval from Davis & Main.
-Jimmy decides to quit and behaves in a way that forces Davis & Main to terminate him without cause.
+Chuck later becomes suspicious of Jimmy's questionable tactics to obtain new plaintiffs in the case.
+Jimmy produces a television ad to reach even more potential plaintiffs and airs it without approval from Davis & Main, to the firm's great disdain.
+Afterwards, Jimmy decides to quit and behaves in a way that forces Davis & Main to terminate him without cause.

-Kim, who knew of Jimmy's ad but did not inform the partners at HHM, is reassigned to entry-level document review work.
-To regain Howard's favor, she brings in a new client, Mesa Verde bank.
-Despite this, Howard keeps Kim in document review.
-Kim leaves HHM to start her own firm in an office space shared with Jimmy.
-She initially persuades Mesa Verde to become her client, but Howard and Chuck succeed in retaining Mesa Verde's business.
+Due to Kim being aware of the ad, and not informing the partners of HHM, she is reassigned to entry-level document review work.
+To regain Howard's favor, she brings in a new client, Mesa Verde bank, however, she's still kept in doc review.
+Chuck convinces Howard to give her back her old position, while also attempting to steer her away from Jimmy's bad influence, revealing his belief that Jimmy stole thousands of dollars from their father's convenience store, forcing it to be shut down.

+Kim eventually decides to leave HHM to start her own firm in an office space shared with Jimmy.
+She initially persuades Mesa Verde to become her client, but upon learning of this development, Chuck personally assists Howard in retaining Mesa Verde's business.